 Physical Aspects of the Job:

-This should include items that relate to functions that must be performed in the completion of the essential functions of the job.
+This should include items that relate to essential functions of the job.
 These are physical requirements generally falling into auditory, visual, ambulatory, cognitive, communication, or physical ability, and strength categories.